cmcntsh/N6806_Fall2020_DevNotes/Projects/010_CheckingPythonInstallation/README.md

 |`python --version` in regular Command Prompt  |(enter result here)|

 * If you didn't get a result in the regular command prompt, it means Python didn't get added to your path variable.
 * It's not strictly necessary.
 It just means you should run Python from the CLI using Anaconda Prompt instead of a regular command prompt.
+Or you need to add the path to Python to your path variable.